EarthAsylum/eacMetaPixel/readme.md

 +   Customer billing address (hashed, non-decipherable)
 +   Order/cart details (item, quantity, price)

-Since Facebook gives priority to the browser pixel, the browser pixel is suppressed in favor of the conversion api so the conversion api may provide more information.

 To enable the server conversion api, Go to Meta [Events Manager](https://business.facebook.com/events_manager2) → Data Sources → Your Pixel → Settings.
 Scroll to Conversions API → Set up manually.

 Click the "Generate access token" link under the "Get Started" button.
 Copy the access token and paste it into the "Server Access Token" field of this extension's settings.

 >   Note: Server events require a Meta Business Manager.

+In most cases, the CAPI event will be sent before the Pixel event.
+When the page is requested, the Pixel code is added to the page at the same time the CAPI event is sent, then when the page loads in the browser, the pixel fires.
+If the page is cached, the CAPI event may not be sent. *Typically, e-commerce pages are not cached.*

 #### Advantage+ Catalog Ads

 The Content View (products), Add To Cart, Initiate Checkout, and Purchase Completed events meet the requirements for [Advantage+ catalog ads](https://www.facebook.com/business/help/606577526529702?id=1205376682832142).

 +   content_type : 'product'.
-+   content_ids : array of product ids (WooCommerce ID) e.g. [1174,1175].
++   content_ids : array of product skus.

-The server Conversion API for purchases also includes:

-+   contents : array of product details containing id (product sku), quantity, and item_price.

 #### Domain Verification